zenglenn42/conics/README.md

 The other approach would be webgl and js.
 I guess that would take me down the webapp / react-native path for mobile.
 But I've got some momentum with C/C++ and want to wrangle in that playground awhile.

 I've found a [nice tutorial](https://www.youtube.com/watch?v=ftiKrP3gW3k) that looks about my speed and should meet my needs for the above.
+So no new eye-candy for awhile.